-^{© 2019} KPMG, an Australian partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
+© 2019 KPMG, an Australian partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 All rights reserved.
 The KPMG name and logo are registered trademarks or trademarks of KPMG International.
 Liability limited by a scheme approved under Professional Standards Legislation.

-discrimination.55 This is supported by a 2016 study conducted by Glassdoor based on wage data shared on an opt-in basis to the Glassdoor website.
-The Glassdoor study highlighted that the variable levels of human capital endowment between men and women explain only a 'trivially small' part of the gender pay gap and this finding was consistent across all countries examined.56 Importantly, the fact that worker characteristics explain components of the gender pay gap does not mean the gap is not real or is not caused by unfair barriers women face in the workplace.57 The report goes on to say that:
+shared on an opt-in basis to the Glassdoor website.
+The Glassdoor study highlighted that the variable levels of human capital endowment between men and women explain only a 'trivially small' part of the gender pay gap and this finding was consistent across all countries examined.
+Importantly, the fact that worker characteristics explain components of the gender pay gap does not mean the gap is not real or is not caused by unfair barriers women face in the workplace.
+The report goes on to say that:

-"...if women are systematically excluded from certain occupations, or encouraged to work only in certain industries, or discouraged from pursuing particular college majors, these factors can statistically "explain" the gender pay gap but still represent social biases against women that most observers would consider unfair and worthy of criticism."58
+"...if women are systematically excluded from certain occupations, or encouraged to work only in certain industries, or discouraged from pursuing particular college majors, these factors can statistically "explain" the gender pay gap but still represent social biases against women that most observers would consider unfair and worthy of criticism."